James Gant

 James Alexander Gant (born 7 April 1988) is an English actor and singer best known for performing in Musical Theatre in the West End, London.

-Early life
+Personal life

 Gant attended Saffron Walden County High School in Saffron Walden, was a company member of Youth Music Theatre UK and ultimately completed his professional acting training at Mountview Academy of Theatre Arts in 2010.
 His first professional role was in the musical Evita on the UK and International Tour in 2009/10.
+In 2018 he married West End actress Sophie Feek, with whom he has two children.